gisquick/gisquick-doc/user-manual/before-publishing.rst

    Registration form for creating a new user account.

-After pressing ``CREATE ACCOUNT`` button a confirmation e-mail should be sent to a given e-mail address.
+After clicking on ``CREATE ACCOUNT`` button a confirmation e-mail should be sent to a given e-mail address.

 .. thumbnail:: ../img/publish/gisquick-new-account-1.png